Globalwall/Jellyfin-Duplicate-File-Scanner/README.md

 ./find_dupes.sh /path/to/media/library

-⚡ Speed Up Duplicate Scans with Rclone Mount
+#⚡ Speed Up Duplicate Scans with Rclone Mount
-🔎 Why This Is Useful
+ ##🔎 Why This Is Useful

 When scanning large Jellyfin media libraries for duplicates, hashing directly on slow hardware (like a Raspberry Pi) can take a long time.
 You have two options:
-🧠 Option 1: Run the script locally on your lightweight media server
+#🧠 Option 1: Run the script locally on your lightweight media server

 Pros:

     Very low power consumption

-    Can be left running 24/7

     Avoids needing to transfer files over the network